wajeht/gains/README.md

 # © License

-Distributed under the GNU GPL V3 License © wajeht.
-See LICENSE for more information.
+Distributed under the MIT License © wajeht.
+See [LICENSE](./LICENSE) for more information.